The Conda Runtime Configuration file, an optional

 A web-based, repository hosting service in the cloud.
 Packages created locally can be published to the cloud to be shared with others.
-Anaconda Cloud is a public version of Anaconda Repository and was formerly known as Anaconda Cloud.
+Anaconda.org is a public version of Anaconda Repository and was formerly known as Anaconda Cloud.

 The locations of the repositories where conda looks for packages.

 Channels may point to a Cloud repository or a private